- Do you sell directly to schools or booster clubs?

 Solid Rubber Casters – These are for all props and speaker carts

-Thermo Plastic Rubber Casters (TPR) – These are for carts that will be used mostly indoors.
+Thermo Plastic Rubber Casters (TPR) – These are for carts that will be used mostly indoors or on hard surfaces.

 Pneumatic casters have gotten a bad rap because they sometimes leak.
 But, they provide the smoothest, most shock absorbent ride for your gear.
 If you have access to a battery powered air pump, this style of caster is an excellent choice specifically for instrument carts, which are generally not as heavy as the big mixer carts.
 We are happy to provide pneumatic casters at your request.